anderseknert/kube-review/README.md

 # kube-review

-Simple command line utility to transform a provided Kubernetes resource into a Kubernetes AdmissionReview request, as sent from the Kubernetes API server if [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)
+Simple command line utility to transform a provided Kubernetes resource into a Kubernetes AdmissionReview request, as sent from the Kubernetes API server when [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)
 (i.e. webhook) is configured.

 **deployment.yaml**